 - KEEP INVOICING IN THE LEAD UP TO CHRISTMAS

 Don’t let your business admin slip in the rushed lead-up to Christmas.
 This is the most important time of the year to stay on top of your invoicing.
 You may find that many customers will be slow to pay because their businesses are closed over the Christmas period.
+Introduce modern solutions like the very critically-acclaimed enterprise point of sale solutions to keep an accurate record of transactions.

 - SET CLEAR EXPECTATIONS WITH YOUR CUSTOMERS